aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_sbom.md

       --no-progress                 suppress progress bar
       --offline-scan                do not issue API requests to identify dependencies -o, --output string               output file name
-      --parallel int                number of goroutines enabled for parallel scanning (default 5) --redis-ca string             redis ca file location, if using redis as cache backend --redis-cert string           redis certificate file location, if using redis as cache backend --redis-key string            redis key file location, if using redis as cache backend
+      --redis-ca string             redis ca file location, if using redis as cache backend --redis-cert string           redis certificate file location, if using redis as cache backend --redis-key string            redis key file location, if using redis as cache backend